 Market segmentation has two general forms.
-One classifies consumers based on demographics, social class and psychology, whereas the other focuses on the product, as well as the value and utility, delivered by the product.
+One classifies consumers based on demographics, social class and psychology, whereas the other focuses on the product as well as the value and utility delivered by the product.
 The advantage of product-based segmentation is that it can better adapt to the characteristics of a particular product or a situation, but its application is limited by the need to segment differently by product categories.
-In contrast, people-based segmentation is more general, as it concentrates on the consumer as a complex entity who can be investigated while buying various products (Plummer 1974, Greenberg-Schwartz 1989, Bean-Ennis 1987).
+In contrast, people-based segmentation is more general, as it concentrates on the consumer as a complex entity who can be investigated while buying various products (Plummer 1974; Greenberg-Schwartz 1989, Bean-Ennis 1987).

-In advanced North American and West European societies, lifestyle research has been carried out for several decades, pushing conventional approaches focusing on social status into the background.
-Around the turn of the millennium, lifestyle research appeared in Hungary, as well.
-It was a rather momentary segment, so no follow-up research was done based on it.
-However, there are certain lifestyle typologies that are continuously created and integrate into other research (e.g. TGI lifestyle research done by the Hungarian affiliate of the Kantar Media Group).
+In advanced North-American and West European societies, lifestyle research has been carried out for several decades, pushing conventional approaches focusing on social status into the background.
+Around the turn of the millennium, lifestyle research appeared in Hungary as well.
+Part of it was rather momentary, and no follow-up research was based on it.
+Yet there are certain lifestyle typologies that are continuously created and integrate into other research (e.g. TGI lifestyle research done by the Hungarian affiliate of the Kantar Media Group).

 Lifestyle research in Hungary has been conducted relying on a great number of attitudes, product categories and brands.
-In spite of this, value orientation and the consumption concept of certain lifestyle groups is not clear enough.
-The transitions between the individual lifestyle groups are not known, nor is it known in which areas of consumption the differences between lifestyle groups are the most or the least conspicuous.
-The goal of this research is to explore how much a special type of segmentation - lifestyle-based segmentation - can be used in a Hungarian market setting.
+In spite of this, value orientation and consumption concept of certain lifestyle groups is not subtle enough.
+The transitions between the individual lifestyle groups are not known, nor do we know in which areas of consumption the differences between lifestyle groups are the most or the least (or not at all) conspicuous.
+In our research, we intend to explore how much a special type of segmentation - lifestyle-based segmentation - can be used in a Hungarian market setting.

-2. Background
+2. Theoretical background

 Traditionally, marketing classifies individuals by demographic criteria.
-This technique can be easily quantified, but tells little about the factors or the motivation behind the consumption of group members.
-Its predictive capabilities can be improved by including groups-specific sociological and psychological factors in our investigations (Plummer 1974, Wells 1975, Veal 1993, Ritzer 1996, Corrigan 1997, Vyncke 2002).
-Research carried out in the USA and Western Europe place most emphasis on the significance of the involvement of psychological factors (Ziff 1971, Fenwick et al 1983, Edris-Meidan 1989, Fullerton-Dodge 1993, Morgan-Levy 2002).
+This technique can be easily quantified but tells little about the factors or the motivation behind the consumption of group members.
+Its predictive capabilities can be improved by including groups-specific sociological and psychological factors in our investigations (Plummer 1974; Wells 1975; Veal 1993; Ritzer 1996; Corrigan 1997; Vyncke 2002).
+Research carried out in the USA and Western Europe place most emphasis on the significance of the involvement of psychological factors (Ziff 1971; Fenwick et al. 1983; Edris-Meidan 1989; Fullerton-Dodge 1993; Morgan-Levy 2002).